elehobica/CO2monitor/Readme.md

 At the first launch of the sketch, select COM port number from the COM Menu.
 ![Select COM Port](Screenshot_Processing_CO2Monitor.png)

-Once the execution is succeeded, you can migrate to the different platform by the function of 'Export as Application' from File Menu.
-In that case, put 'fontawesome-webfont.ttf' manually on new application directory (application.xxxx).
+Once the execution is succeeded, you can migrate to the different platform by the function of 'Export as Application' from File Menu of Processing.
+In that case, put 'fontawesome-webfont.ttf' manually under the new application directory (application.xxxx).

 ## Appendix